RakhithJK/spyder-ide-spyder-wiki/SEP-6:-Spyder-API.md

 | Implementation | link to the PR                                        |

 # Rationale
+To have a clean separation of public api (for plugin development and users) and private api (for spyder development and contributors).

-This way we can completely decouple internal and public api, and get (at the expense of some extra classes...) a clean (??) separation.
+This would allow to decouple internal and public api, and get (at the expense of some extra classes...) a clean separation.
 We can also implement counters in the public API.

 Or even create a module to handle all this api in a single place (call, import) so we could have.